Dana-Farber-AIOS/pathml/CONTRIBUTING.rst

 With multiple tools for interacting with matrices/images, conflicting coordinate systems has been a common source of bugs.
-This is typically caused when mixing up (X, Y) coordinate systems and (i, j) coordinate systems. **To avoid these issues, we have adopted the (i, j) coordinate convention throughout PathML.** Developers should be careful about coordinate systems and make the necessary adjustments when using third-party tools so that users of PathML can rely on a consistent coordinate system when using our tools.
+This is typically caused when mixing up (X, Y) coordinate systems and (i, j) coordinate systems. **To avoid these issues, we have adopted the (i, j) coordinate convention throughout PathML.** This follows the convention used by NumPy and many others, where ``A[i, j]`` refers to the element of matrix A in the ith row, jth column.
+Developers should be careful about coordinate systems and make the necessary adjustments when using third-party tools so that users of PathML can rely on a consistent coordinate system when using our tools.

 Setting up a local development environment
 -------------------------------------------